-If you give your bunny access to your garden or yard, then you need to bunny proof the perimeter to keep your bunny safe and secure.
-Check all the way around the edges and secure any areas where your bunny could escape.
-Rabbis are good at digging so you may need to bury some wooden board or a line of bricks below the fence to prevent escapes.
+If you give your bunny access to your garden or yard, then you need to bunny proof the perimeter to stop escapes.
+Bunnies are good at digging so you will need to extend fencing into the ground by burying wooden boards or a line of bricks below the fence line to prevent escapes.

-3) Stop chewing damage to carpet with an old tile
+3) Stop chewing damage to carpet and baseboards with an old ceramic tile

 4) Build a digging box for your bunny

 Bunnies love to dig and forage for treats so by making a digging box you can let them have lots of fun and keep them out of trouble at the same time.

 You will need a cardboard box big enough to contain the mess but low enough for your bunny to jump into.
 Next fill it with shredded paper, old toilet roll tubes and anything else they may like.

 Good things to put on a digging box